jesus-salas-j/jesus-salas-j.github.io/index.md

 <br/><br/><br/>
 ## A brief explanation of Tactical DDD

-Explaining Tactical DDD is not the aim of this article, it is a very extensive topic so I will simply mention it in a very briefly way.
+Explaining Tactical DDD is not the aim of this article, it is a very extensive topic so I will simply mention it in a very briefly way.<br/><br/>
 Tactical DDD is related to code and building high quality software systems.
 It explains how we can craft small and specific models for a software that will be built for a specific area of the company.
 It details patterns and best practices to build these models in a smart way so they end reflecting faithfully the business.
 The idea is to run away from bad practices and anemic models.
 Moreover these models must be easy to adapt to new scenarios and business changes and easy to maintain.
 With these excellently well crafted models we will be able later to build a high quality software system around them.
-This part of DDD also explains how to integrate these models and build efficient communication methods between them in order to be able to build, evolve and maintain large high quality software systems.
+This part of DDD also explains how to integrate these models and build efficient communication methods between them in order to be able to build, evolve and maintain large high quality software systems.<br/><br/>
+It is very important to use DDD to model a complex domain in the simplest way possible, never use DDD to make your solution more complex.

 <br/><br/><br/>
 ## Main concepts